Netflix/security_monkey/docs/contributing.rst

   For WebStorm to be useful, it will need to have the Dart plugin installed.
 You can verify that it is installed by going to WebStorm preferences > Plugins, and searching for "Dart".
 If it is checked off, then you have it installed.
 If not, then check the box to install it, and click OK.

-  Import the Security Monkey project into WebStorm.
+  At this point, you can import the Security Monkey project into WebStorm.
+Please reference the WebStorm documentation for details on importing projects.

   The Dart plugin needs to be configured to utilize the Dart SDK.
-To set the Dart SDK, open the WebStorm preferences > Languages & Frameworks > Dart.
+To configure the Dart plugin, open WebStorm preferences > Languages & Frameworks > Dart.
 If it is not already checked, check "Enable Dart Support for the project ...", and paste in the paths for the Dart SDK path Dartium.

-  - As an example, for a typical Dart Ubuntu installation (via apt-get), the Dart path will be at: ``/usr/lib/dart``, and the Dartium path (following the instructions above) will be: ``/opt/Dartium/chrome``
+  - As an example, for a typical Dart Ubuntu installation (via ``apt-get``), the Dart path will be at: ``/usr/lib/dart``, and the Dartium path (following the instructions above) will be: ``/opt/Dartium/chrome``

-  At this point, you will need to alter a line of Dart code so that Security Monkey can be loaded in your development environment.
+  Once the Dart plugin is configured, you will need to alter a line of Dart code so that Security Monkey can be loaded in your development environment.
 You will need to edit the ``dart/lib/util/constants.dart`` file:

   - Comment out the ``API_HOST`` variable under the ``// Same Box`` section, and uncomment the ``API_HOST`` variable under the ``// LOCAL DEV`` section.

 Launch Dartium from within WebStorm:
   From within the Security Monkey project in WebStorm, we will launch the UI (inside the Dartium app).

-  To do this, within the Project viewer/explorer, right-click on the ``dart/web/ui.html`` file, and select "Open in Browser" > Dartium.
+  To do this, within the Project Viewer/Explorer, right-click on the ``dart/web/ui.html`` file, and select "Open in Browser" > Dartium.

   This will open the Dartium browser with the Security Monkey web UI.